-The new Corum Admiral’s Cup Legend 42 (ref.
-395.101.55/0001 AK12) automatic timekeeper brings you the joy of owning a beautifully designed timekeeper, which is now available in a more compact, elegant body that seems to be more suitable for what is essentially a dress watch.
+The 2001 Corum Admiral’s Cup Legend 42 (ref.
+395.101.55/0001 AK12) brings you the joy of owning a beautifully designed timekeeper, which is now available in a more compact, elegant body that is more suitable for what is essentially a dress watch.

 The rose gold case, that shed some weight and is now only 42 mm in diameter, has preserved the signature dodecagonal shape with a pair of rugged-looking crown guards.

-Still, the choice of a caliber somehow diminishes the value of the watch in my eyes (and probably in the eyes of a person whom you may want to resell the watch when the time comes for it to go.)
-At this price, I expect it to be equipped with something of higher pedigree than this fairly inexpensive, mass-produced movement.
-After all, there is a number of established manufactures that make superb calibers with classic design and unrivalled reliability, although the profit margin wouldn’t be as thick as in this particular case.
+Still, the choice of a caliber somehow diminishes the value of the watch in my eyes (and probably in the eyes of a person whom you may want to resell it when the time comes for it to go.)
+At this price, I expect it to be equipped with something of a higher pedigree than this fairly inexpensive, mass-produced movement.
+After all, there is a number of established Manufactures that make superb calibers with classic design and unrivaled reliability, although the profit margin wouldn’t be as thick as in this particular case.
 Well, maybe that was the idea, who knows.

-The watch’s dial may look like it is made of carbon fiber, but it is a blackened metal with gorgeous barleycorn guilloche motif that not only makes the dial more readable, but also gives it an extra sense of depth.
+The Legend 42’s dial may look like it is made of carbon fiber, but it is a blackened metal with a gorgeous barleycorn guilloche motif that not only makes the dial more readable but also gives it an extra sense of depth.

-Its rose gold open-worked hour and minute hands are generously covered with Superluminova as is the compass-hand shaped subsidiary seconds indicator at 6 o’clock.
-Perhaps, small dots of lume in front of the applied hour markers would make the watch even more readable at night, but I understand why Corum’s designers decided to pass on the idea: there really was a risk that extra readability would have robbed the classic-styled watch of its elegance and refined beauty.
+The rose gold open-worked hour and minute hands are generously covered with Superluminova as is the compass-hand shaped subsidiary seconds indicator at 6 o’clock.
+Perhaps, small dots of lume in front of the applied hour markers would make the dial even more readable at night, but I understand why Corum’s designers decided to pass on the idea: there was a risk that extra readability would have robbed the classic-styled timekeeper of its elegance and refined beauty.

-As you can see below, the date ring, which is partly visible through the aperture at 3 o’clock, has the small Arabic numerals printed in gold on a black background.
-To my taste, this is a very nice touch that shows respect for the customer and attention to even slightest details.
+As you can see below, the calendar ring, which is partly visible through the aperture at 3 o’clock, has the small Arabic numerals printed in gold on a black background.
+To my taste, this is a nice touch that shows respect for the customer and attention to even the slightest details.